Open navigation

 How to use the "Combine new results with old" setting in Google Sheets

-If a data source API can’t pull older periods of historical data, or if large data sets are loading slowly, the “Combine new results with old” setting in Supermetrics for Google Sheets can help.
+If a data source API can't pull older periods of historical data, or if large data sets are loading slowly, the "Combine new results with old" setting in Supermetrics for Google Sheets can help.
+This setting works by building a historical dataset and then creating a rolling window that adds new, up-to-date data each time you refresh the query.

 This feature requires the Date dimension.
 If the data source you're pulling from doesn't have the Date dimension, use the APPEND_RESULTS setting instead.